wushenrong/TwoPizza9621536/README.md

 :copyright: License:

-The license is under CC0 using GitHub's template.
+The license is under CC0 using GitHub's template - see LICENSE for more info.

 <!--
 **TwoPizza9621536/TwoPizza9621536** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.